Energy efficiency equals savings: strategies to lower bills.

 Smart meters are the new kids on the block of electricity and gas meters.
 They automatically send readings to your energy supplier, so you get accurate bills and avoid estimated charges.
 The in-home display (IHD) that comes with your smart meter shows you real-time information about your energy use and costs.

-By showing you what you’re using in real-time, smart meters are a great tool to help you track and be more mindful of your energy usage and spending.
+By showing you what you’re using in real-time, smart meters are a great tool to help you track and be more mindful of your energy use and spending.
 What’s more, they also help create a smarter energy grid and help the energy industry be more precise about the energy we need and to help cut carbon emissions.

 Here’s a few of our top smart meter energy saving tips: